mypreview/Conj/docs/video-block.md

 In addition to the options found in the block’s toolbar, you may locate the block specific settings in the **editor sidebar panel**.
 Clicking on the **cog** icon next to the publish button will toggle the visibility of this panel.

 ![The block settings can be found in the sidebar](img/sidebar-settings-video-block.jpg)

+## Autoplay, Loop, & Muted

+The following options let you set your video file to autoplay when a user visits the page or post, and the looping allows you to choose if the video file needs to be repeated after it’s finished.
+Also, you might decide to mute the video if your case requires it.

+## Playback Controls